mmbmf1/nps-app/README.md

 npm run build
 ```

+## user interface

+### landing page

+when you first visit the app (or when there are no search results), you'll see a welcome section that includes:

+- **feature highlights**: overview of key features with icons
+- **quick examples**: clickable example searches (hiking, yellowstone, colorado, etc.)
+- **tips section**: helpful tips for using the app effectively

+this landing page helps new users understand what the app can do and provides quick ways to get started.

+### search interface

+the search panel is always visible on the right side of the screen, with the interactive map on the left. the interface adapts based on your search state:

+- **no search**: shows welcome/landing page
+- **searching**: shows loading state
+- **results**: shows search results with park cards
+- **error**: shows helpful error messages

 ## usage

 ### basic search

-type what you're looking for and hit search. the app searches park names, descriptions, activities, and locations.
+type what you're looking for and hit search. the app searches park names, descriptions, activities, and locations. you can also click any of the example tags on the landing page to quickly try a search.

 ### advanced filters